 If you’re a bit nervous about trying high-THC strains, you can opt for a Sativa-dominant hybrid strain like:

 - Blue Dream, a well-balanced cannabis strain and a fan favorite that consumers say imparts a calm euphoric feeling

 - Jillybean, a hybrid marijuana strain with a moderate THC content that’s widely reported as having positive effects on mood

 Delivery Methods to Consider When Microdosing Marijuana for Depression

-In many states, low-dose cannabis edibles are for sale.
-These options are easy to take, delicious and come in small doses, making them a cinch to microdose.
+These options are easy to take, delicious, and come in small doses, making them a cinch to microdose.